Herpes simplexGenital herpes; Fever blisters; Cold sores; HSV-1; HSV-2

 - Limit your number of sexual partners.

-- Be aware that nonoxynol-9, the chemical spermicide used in gel and foam contraceptive products and some lubricated condoms, does not protect against sexually transmitted diseases (STDs).
+- Be aware that nonoxynol-9, the chemical spermicide used in gel and foam contraceptive products and some lubricated condoms, does not protect against STDs.

 When genital herpes symptoms do appear, they are usually worse during the first outbreak than during recurring attacks.
 During an initial outbreak: